New York Diaries: Hudson

 I would describe Hudson, NY as the Brooklyn of upstate!
 The town may be quaint but it is busting with culture, style, and artsiness that will make you feel like you are hanging out in Brooklyn Heights or Williamsburg.

 I would highly encourage you to take a day just to explore the downtown area!
 It's a 2-hour drive if you are coming from the city and it is well worth it.
-They're so many coffee shops, bakeries, and restaurants you could spend hours simply just eating your way through downtown.
+There are so many coffee shops, bakeries, and restaurants you could spend hours simply eating your way through downtown.

 Of course, if you only did that, you would be missing out on some of the coolest stores including vintage shops, Art Deco modern furniture shops, bookstores, and so much more.